FINTLabs/fint-provisioner-personalmappe/README.md

 - Sets the case status to a configured value when the employeer leaves.
 - If `administraiv enhet` or `saksbehandler` does not exist in the archive system the case is put on a configured `administraiv enhet` and `saksbehandler`.
+- On a configured time there is a full syncronization of `personalmapper` once a day.
+Default is at midnight.
+- On configured intervals there is incremental updated of `personalmapper`.
+Default is once an hour.

 ## Overall flow
 ![flyt-overordnet](diagrams/flyt-overordnet-light.png)